sb1752/sb1752.github.io/_foundations/trusting-bitcoin-scarcity.md

         return 0;
 ~~~

 Here, the subsidy reward is being forced to 0 after the 64th halving.
 The reason for this has to do with the implementation of the bitwise shift-by operation.
 After 64, shifting by 65 bits is the equivalent to shifting by 1 bit.
+What this means is that after around 250 years and after the network has no longer issued Bitcoin since the 32nd halving, it would begin issuing new Bitcoin again which would break the 21 million hard cap![^3].
+So we have to force the reward to be 0 after that point.
 A fix for this was introduced in 2014 <a href="https://github.com/bitcoin/bitcoin/pull/3842" target="_blank">https://github.com/bitcoin/bitcoin/pull/3842</a>.
-Before that fix, what this meant was that after around 250 years, the Bitcoin network would begin issuing new Bitcoin again which would break the 21 million hard cap![^3].

-As a Bitcoin node operator, I am paying close attention to any changes to these numbers and formulas, such as the `nSubsidyHalvingInterval` or any change to the bit shift operation, or any change to this function that calculates the block subsidy.
-Now you can verify it for yourself as well.
+As a Bitcoin node operator, I pay close attention to any major changes to these numbers, formulas and files.
+These are known as "consensus-breaking changes" and are a pretty big deal and closely monitored by all participants in Bitcoin.
+So it's important that we're aware of them and whether they are being changed.

 Hopefully, you were able to follow along, have a better understanding of how Bitcoin works and can even verify the 21 million supply cap for yourself.
-If this was helpful or confusing or if you have any questions, feel free to let me know on Twitter: <a href="https://twitter.com/shaanbatra" target="_blank">@shaanbatra</a>.
+If this was helpful or if you have any questions, feel free to let me know on Twitter: <a href="https://twitter.com/shaanbatra" target="_blank">@shaanbatra</a>.

 [^1]: This is a very simplistic explanation of the mining process which is often misunderstood and considered unnecessary and even harmful to the environment.
 However, this process is in fact essential to the functioning of the Bitcoin network.
 Real-world energy consumption offers the perfect balance of security and decentralization required to ensure Bitcoin is a viable long-term store of value.
 I will be writing more about how the mining process works and why it is essential in another post.